-Contrary to the funnel metaphor, the number of brands under consideration during the active-evaluation phase may now actually expand rather than narrow as consumers seek information and shop a category.
+Contrary to the funnel metaphor, the number of brands under consideration during the active-evaluation phase may now actually expand rather than narrowed.
+Consumers seek more information.
 Brands may “interrupt” the decision-making process by entering into consideration and even force the exit of rivals.

 Marketing used to be driven by companies; “pushed” on consumers through traditional advertising, direct marketing, sponsorships, and other channels.

-In today’s decision journey, consumer-driven marketing is increasingly important as customers seize control of the process and actively “pull” information helpful to them.
-Our research found that two-thirds of the touch points during the active-evaluation phase involve consumer driven marketing activities, such as Internet reviews and word-of-mouth recommendations from friends and family, as well as in-store interactions and recollections of past experiences.
+In the customer decision journey today, consumer-driven marketing is increasingly important.
+Customers seize control of the process and actively “pull” information helpful to them.
+It has been found that two-thirds of the touch points during the active-evaluation phase involve consumer driven marketing activities.
+These activities include Internet reviews and word-of-mouth recommendations from friends and family, as well as in-store interactions and recollections of past experiences.

 How a CRM can help